wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 The WGSL grammar allows attributes in several locations where *translate-time attribute* are not allowed (1).
 Conversely, the WGSL grammar does not allow attributes in several locations where *translate-time attribute* are allowed (2).

-Refer to section [updated grammar](#updated-grammar) for the list of updated grammar non-terminals.
+Refer to the [updated grammar appendix](#appendix-updated-grammar) for the list of updated grammar non-terminals.

 1. A *translate-time attribute* CANNOT decorate the following syntax nodes, even if the WGSL grammar allows attributes before these syntax nodes:
    * function return types